AI4Finance-Foundation/FinRL/docs/source/developer/development_setup.rst

 -Download and install `Anaconda <https://www.anaconda.com/>`_.

 -Download and install `PyCharm <https://www.jetbrains.com/pycharm/>`_.
 The Community Edition (free version) offers everything you need except running Jupyter notebooks.
+The Professional Edition offers everything.
 A workaround to run existing notebooks in the Community edition is to copy all notebook cells into .py files.
 For notebook support, you can consider PyCharm Professional Edition.

 -On GitHub, fork `FinRL <https://github.com/AI4Finance-Foundation/FinRL>`_ to your private Github repo.